Skip to content

 Colour Variations of Jasper

-Jasper's wide palette of colours and intricate patterns makes it a distinct and versatile gemstone.
+Jasper's wide palette of colours and intricate patterns make it a distinct and versatile gemstone.
 Each variation's unique aesthetic appeal is attributed to its specific composition and locality.

 Red and Yellow Jasper

 Red Jasper typically exhibits hues ranging from deep rust red to bright scarlet, owed largely to its iron oxide content.
-The stone's red tone may vary from opaque to translucent, making each specimen distinctive.
+The stone’s red tone may vary from opaque to translucent, making each specimen distinctive.
+Red Jasper is also believed to help alleviate stress and promote emotional stability, thanks to its grounding and calming properties.
 Yellow Jasper, however, presents colours from mustard to golden, often containing subtle bands or mottled patterns, adding to its visual interest.

 Green and Blue Jasper